sjbylo/aba/README.md

 ### Fully disconnected (air-gapped) Scenario

-In this scenario, your connected bastion has access to the Internet but no access to the private network.
+In this scenario, your connected workstation has access to the Internet but no access to the private network.
-You also require an internal bastion in a private subnet.
+You also require an bastion in a private subnet.

 ```
 make save